 If you take a look to Mongo you will notice that we just created an entry.
 You can easily visualize data using Robomongo:

-You can also build the object and save in one step using
+You can also build the object and save it in one step using

 So far we have been able to save data, now we are going explore how to query the information.
 There are multiple options for reading/querying data: